 - Poor communication: There is a lack of effective communication and the bare minimum that is there leads to misunderstandings, differences, and mistrust.

 - Lack of emotional support: In a dysfunctional family, one or both the parents fail to provide the necessary emotional support to their children.
 This could be due to the parents being busy elsewhere or neglecting their parental responsibilities.
 Kids end up spending their childhood in isolation and loneliness and growing up to be emotionally vulnerable.

 - Perfectionism: One or both the parents have unrealistic expectations from their children.
 For example, they might want the child to top every exam that he writes; or win every competition that she takes part in.
 The expectation doesn’t end there because they put tremendous pressure on the child to perfect everything that they take up.
-Such attitude makes the child feel stressful, and they would carry that obsession for perfection into their adulthood.
+Such attitudes make the child feel stressful, and they would carry that obsession for perfection into their adulthood.

 - Over-possessiveness: Some parents are over-possessive of their children; they treat them like their personal possessions.
 They do not let the child mingle with anybody.
-They do not like if the child speaks to somebody.
+They do not like it if the child speaks to somebody.
 Such possessiveness might deprive the child of social skills.

 Children brought up in dysfunctional families might end up heading another dysfunctional family as adults.
-While perpetuation is one of the reasons, there are a few others things that result in a dysfunctional family.
+While perpetuation is one of the reasons, there are a few other things that result in a dysfunctional family.